Professionals and Free Resources to help with Aging in Place

 Occupational Therapist

-Occupational therapist can help people become more independent in activities of daily living (ADLs), mobility or moving around your home, meal preparation and housekeeping tasks.
-Occupational therapist may help the person improve their strength, coordination and balance to complete these tasks.
+Occupational therapists can help people become more independent in activities of daily living (ADLs), mobility or moving around your home, meal preparation and housekeeping tasks.
+Occupational therapist may help the person improve their strength, coordination, and balance to complete these tasks.
 They can also teach a new way to do the task easier or change the difficult task.
 Occupational therapist recommend adaptive equipment, durable medical equipment and suggest modifications to the home to increase independence, safety and minimize the risk of falls.
 Occupational therapist can also help with functional cognition by implementing strategies to compensate or make up for difficulties with memory or understanding.

 Visit the American Occupational Therapy Association to learn more about Occupational Therapy for adults.